-A tribal government may include elected or appointed individuals to serve as tribal council members for a specific term and charged with clear roles and responsibilities: represent and report to individual communities; ensure legislative, judicial and executive functions of the tribe are carried out; provide opportunities for tribal members to participate in programs, activities, and have access to tribal resources.
-It is recommended that the AIVRS project director establish a positive rapport with the tribal council members and keep them informed about the needs, concerns and priorities of the tribal members with disabilities, and suggest that they become involved as advocates for improvement in employment opportunities for AIVRS project consumers.
-Invite and involve the tribal council members to program activities such as the disability awareness day, job fairs and partnership meetings.
+A tribal government may include elected or appointed individuals to serve as tribal council members for a specific term.
+These individuals are charged with clear roles and responsibilities: represent and report to individual communities; ensure legislative, judicial, and executive functions of the tribe are carried out; and provide opportunities for tribal members to participate in programs and activities with access to tribal resources.
+It is recommended that the AIVRS Program Director establish a positive rapport with tribal council members and keep them informed about the needs, concerns, and priorities of the tribal members with disabilities.
+You should also encourage leaders to become involved as advocates for improving employment opportunities for AIVRS program consumers.
+Invite and involve the tribal council members to program activities such as the disability awareness day, job fairs, and partnership meetings.

 Human Resources (HR)

 - The Tribe's Human Resources - Tribal

-Every tribe has something equivalent to a Human Resources Department (HR) responsible for maximizing the productivity of the programs by continual improvement of employee effectiveness; employee recruitment, hiring and termination; hiring of applicants who meet the Indian Preference criteria; terminating ineffective employees if necessary; conducting new employee orientation; development of job descriptions; development of employee compensation and benefits, and ensuring compliance with labor laws.
-It is important for the AIVRS project director to become familiar with the tribal HR policies and procedures in hiring program personnel as described in the program grant proposal.
-And to assist consumers considered “job-ready” with the application process to apply for tribal positions being advertised.
+Every tribe has something equivalent to a Human Resources Department (HR) responsible for maximizing the productivity of the programs by: improving employee effectiveness; recruiting and hiring effective employees, including applicants who meet the Indian Preference criteria; terminating ineffective employees if necessary; conducting new employee orientation; developing job descriptions; developing employee compensation and benefits; and ensuring compliance with labor laws.
+It is important for the AIVRS Program Director to become familiar with the tribal HR policies and procedures in hiring program personnel as described in the approved AIVRS grant proposal.
+Additionally, the AIVRS Program Director assists consumers considered “job-ready” with the application process to apply for available tribal positions.

-Specific actions you will want to undertake as a new AIVRS Director, include:
+Specific actions you will want to undertake as a new AIVRS Program Director include:

-- Introducing yourself to the Tribe’s Human Resource Department staff and developing relationships with HR personnel.
+- Introducing yourself to the tribe’s Human Resource Department staff and developing relationships with HR personnel.